jsvine/markovify/README.md

 ### Specifying the model's state size

+State size is a number of words the probability of a next word depends on.

 By default, `markovify.Text` uses a state size of 2.
 But you can instantiate a model with a different state size.
 E.g.,:

 ```python